Bacon brothers: Arrest of Jonathan Bacon

-In 2005, Jonathan moved out of his parents house and rented a house at Winfield Drive with his girlfriend, Rayleene Burton.
+In 2005, Jonathan moved out of his parents' house and rented a house at Winfield Drive with his girlfriend, Rayleene Burton.
 The neighbors of Bacon described "expensive-looking" automobiles constantly being parked in his driveway and on the street as various "tough-looking guys" were always coming and going into the house.
 The police arrested and charged Jonathan with leading a break-in into a marijuana grow-op, but the unwillingness of the witnesses to testify against him led to Jonathan only being convicted of possession of stolen goods.
 Jonathan also starting taking helicopter lessons from Dustin "Princess" Haugen, a helicopter pilot known to work as a drug smuggler for the United Nations gangs, flying drugs over the American border.
-In March 2005, Haugen was involved in a helicopter crash that killed his girlfriend, Christian Alexander.
+In March 2005, Haugen was involved in a helicopter crash that killed his girlfriend, Christina Alexander.
 Haugen claimed that he was taking Alexander on a "sightseeing trip" at night.
 Bacon ceased his helicopter lessons after the crash.

 The Abbotsford police put Jonathan Bacon under surveillance, and on the afternoon of August 4, 2005, Constable John Forster was informed by the surveillance team that Bacon was sitting in the car of Godwin Cheng, a known drug dealer, in front of his house.
 Forster ordered the policemen present to arrest both Bacon and Cheng, and after arresting the two men, the police found 8 ounces of marijuana, 15 ecstasy pills, 92 hits of methamphetamine, and $2,600 in cash in Cheng's car.
 Upon seeing Bacon's arrest, Burton fled from the house in her SUV and after she was arrested only blocks away from Bacon's house, the police found $88,000 in cash inside her SUV.

-After being granted a search warrant, the Abbotsford police found in Bacon's house four handguns, two semi-automatic and the other two automatic plus a police scanner and a genuine police constable's uniform.
-Jonathan Bacon was dressing up as a policeman, apparently to assist with robbing other drug dealers.
-On October 25, 2005, Jamie Bacon together with Denis Karbovanec of the Red Scorpions were arrested for uttering death threats and pointing weapons after becoming involved in a verbal alteration on Sandy Hill Road.
+After being granted a search warrant, the Abbotsford police found in Bacon's house four handguns, two semi-automatic and two automatic, plus a police scanner and a genuine police constable's uniform.
+Bacon was dressing up as a policeman, apparently to assist with robbing other drug dealers.
+On October 25, 2005, Jamie Bacon and Denis Karbovanec of the Red Scorpions were arrested for uttering death threats and pointing weapons after becoming involved in a verbal altercation on Sandy Hill Road.